venuu/jsonapi-authorization/docs/relationship-authorization.md

 # <a name="doc-top"></a>Authorization of operations touching relationships

 `JSONAPI::Authorization` (JA) is unique in the way it considers relationship changes to change the underlying models.
-Whenever an incoming requests changes associated resources, JA will authorize those operations are OK.
+Whenever an incoming request changes associated resources, JA will authorize those operations are OK.

 As JA runs the authorization checks _before_ any changes are made (even to in-memory objects), Pundit policies don't have the information needed to authorize changes to relationships.
 This is why JA provides special hooks to authorize relationship changes and falls back to checking `#update?` on all the related records.